0x70b1a5/lugso/010_phonology.md

 g|ɣ|g
 h|χ|h

+\* "t" is a dental stop, so its conversion should be _s_, but _s_ already exists in Lugso.

-Only "tk" exists natively in Lugso as a consonant cluster, however.
+Only "tk" exists natively in Lugso as a consonant cluster.

 ## Phonotactics